680 Rte. 6A

 Carleton Hall began in 1828 as a Methodist "praying house.”
 In 1865, Captain Carleton Howes organized a group of village citizens to purchase the chapel for community activities.

 The building was given to the town as a gift in 1954, at which time the more modern ell and indoor plumbing were added.
 The hall continues to serve as a community center.
-In 2007, the Society received a grant to make certain architectural changes to bring the building back to its more historical appearance.
-Carleton Hall is Town owned and the Society oversees the landscaping.
-Improvements are on-going.
+In 2007, the Society received a grant to restore the hall.
+Carleton Hall is Town owned.

 In 1923, the Memorial Library Association, Inc. of Dennis was formed for the purpose of building and maintaining a library for the benefit of the people in the Village of Dennis.
 When the original building was completed in 1924, it was dedicated as a memorial to Dennis veterans of World War I.

 Over the past 80 years, the library has expanded its building and increased its services several times to reflect Dennis' growing populations and library needs.
 Our beautiful 3,600 square foot addition allows us to continue to blend traditional library services with the technology of the future.

 The Library is a partner in the Dennis library system, serving families, students, young children, and retirees.

 820 Route 6A

 In the 1920s, founder Raymond Moore wanted to create a summer theatre close to Boston and the more affluent Cape communities.
 He purchased three-and-a-half acres of land fronting the Old King’s Highway in Dennis, and found the abandoned 19th century Nobscussett meetinghouse located in another part of Dennis.
 Amazingly, Moore had the large meetinghouse hauled down the road and placed on its present site.